 How Radiant Barrier Works

 HeatBloc-Ultra is our newest radiant heat barrier coating.
 It has the highest emissivity rating of any liquid product on the market today of .19.
 And our new Ultra product has almost no odor and very low VOCs so it is an even more environmentally friendly product than our HeatBloc-75.

-To the right is an example of radiant barrier paint applied to the underside of a customer's roof decking.
+To the right is an example of radiant barrier paint applied to the underside of a customer’s roof decking.
 We also evaluate your level of attic ventilation and insulation when providing an estimate.
-Please note that the underside of all the roof joists are painted in order to prevent thermal bridging or gaps in the radiant barrier paint coverage.
+Please note that the underside of all the roof joists is painted in order to prevent thermal bridging or gaps in the radiant barrier paint coverage.
 Many contractors will skip this to save on material, lowering the overall effectiveness of the barrier.

 Your Home Before Radiance Barrier Paint